ldpercy/wiki-scitech/btrfs.md

 Many distros follow this pattern.

-The installer creates two subvolumes on the main btrfs partition:
+The installer creates two subvolumes `@` and `@home` on the main btrfs partition:

 	ID      gen     top level       path
 	--      ---     ---------       ----
 	123     54321   5               @
 	456     87654   5               @home

-Which get mounted in their usual places in `etc/fstab`:
+These subvolumes are mounted at `/` and `/home` in `etc/fstab`:

 	UUID=11111111-2222-3333-4444-555555555555    /        btrfs   subvol=@        0    1
 	UUID=66666666-7777-8888-9999-000000000000    /home    btrfs   subvol=@home    0    2

-In day-to-day use you never really 'see' these subvolumes, they're entirely transparent.
+In day-to-day use you never really 'see' the subvolumes, they're entirely transparent.

 Timeshift will snapshot the `@` subvolume according to your schedule with names like: